 You can print a shirt by uploading your graphics file and also a mock up file for placement.
 I always think that I’m not very computer savvy, so if I can do it, you probably can too!
 Watch all of the print aura videos before you get started, so that you have some help, and you’ll be on your way in no time.

 After you create your order you can either place manual orders, in which you select your items from a drop down and print aura tells you the total, or you can integrate it with a store front.
-Some store fronts carry fees which I am not fond of, but it’s about the presentation a store front can give you.
+I would not set up a store, because again, Merch isn’t going to be a top seller, and you need to focus on your books.

 The best thing about print aura is that they have real and prompt customer service, which is a huge thing for me.